 1933 – 1945

-The director of the institution and several nursing staff are convicted.
+The director of the institution and several nursing staff are convicted to short imprisonements.

 The Irsee department for the mentally ill is dissolved.
-The last patients leave the building.
+The last patients leave the asylum.